 Make sure you have your graduate’s desk set up and ready for them.
 Remember the courage it took you to ask where the stationery supplies were kept on your first day of work?
 Make sure their desk is fully stocked with notebooks, pens and anything else they need.

 Create an induction plan so that your graduate’s first couple of days aren’t a lonely mix of refreshing their temporary inbox (nope, still just the automatic email welcoming them to Outlook) and looking around in the hope that someone will ask them to do something.

 Arranging brief induction sessions with members of your team will help a new starter settle in, understand more about your business and get started on tasks that will be of value to them and to you.

 Manage yours and your team’s expectations.
 Even though your graduate may have some previous work experience under their belt, the chances are they won’t have spent much time in a similar office environment.
 They may also be new to your industry.

 Giving ownership of a task, no matter how small, can boost your graduate hire’s confidence and engagement.
 How can you challenge them, stretch them and offer them experiences in their first few weeks they’ll feel are valuable and worthwhile?

 Consider how you can enhance your graduate’s soft skills too.
 Could they be responsible for manning the phones for a few hours a day to improve their communication skills, or be working on multiple projects to strengthen their time management?

 Schedule a review.
-Provide your graduate with constructive feedback, run through their achievements to date and set some initial objectives so they have clear goals to work towards.
+Provide clear and constructive feedback, run through their achievements to date and set some objectives in place so they have clear goals to work towards.

-Make sure to use this time to listen too.
-Your graduate’s feedback can provide a real insight into your company culture, on-boarding process and management styles.
+Make sure to use this time to listen, too.
+The feedback they give can provide a real insight into your company culture, onboarding process and management styles.